SergeyPetrakov/Bayesian-ML-project/README.md

+# Uncertainty as a tool to boost Knowledge based question answering

+Questions Answering (QA) is one of the most widespread tasks in Natural Language Process- ing (NLP).
+Knowledge Base (KB) is one of the approaches that helps to extract answers more ac- curately.
+This work focuses on the application of uncertainty estimation to extend the capabilities of the KBQA system.
+Using uncertainty estima- tion techniques, it is possible to sort answers by confidence and filter those questions for which the model is less confident.
+It is demonstrated that uncertainty can enhance the performance of end-to-end KBQA system and a particular module of such system – Entity Linker.
+Experiments in- cluded various uncertainty estimation approaches based on single model and ensemble estimations on different QA datasets.
+It is also shown that uncertainty estimates can be used to study the behavior of the model when answering different types of questions.

+This repository will be devided on 2 parts:
+1) Multilingual EL as a sufficient module of QA system based on mGENRE.
+2) End-to-end KBQA model based on T5.

-# mGENRE Multilingual Entity Linking
+# Multilingual Entity Linking via mGENRE

-This repository contains files and materials related to multilingual entity linking task (MEL), especially basing on the mGENRE model since it is SOTA model.
+This part contains files and materials related to multilingual entity linking task (MEL), especially basing on the mGENRE model since it is SOTA model.
 We consider MEL as a part of big knowledge base question answering (KBQA) that is called information retrieval part.
 Within this part we retrieve entities.
 Basing on them we can make queries to knowledge base.
 Thus, we obtain KBQA system.
 This part is based on https://arxiv.org/abs/2103.12528 where mGENRE model is proposed.

 ## Quickstart mGENRE